vanderblugen/Yubico-Passwordless-Login-with-Linux/README.md

 # Yubico Passwordless Ubuntu Login
 Yubico Passwordless Ubuntu Login
+This is an awesome installation.
+It doesn't require the key but make it optional but a `sufficient` attempt

 First off I did not come up with all of the information from this but did copy a large portion of it from [AskUbuntu](https://askubuntu.com/questions/1167691/passwordless-login-with-yubikey-5-nfc?newreg=d3833870cc924fedb49ce95d064f3a09)